maiahalle/DS105-Project/README.md

 def get_tokens(doc):
     return [token.lemma_.lower() for token in doc if token.is_alpha and token.pos_ in include_types and token.lemma_.lower() not in exclude_words]</code></pre>

-A second barrier we faced was the fact that prepositions, interjections, and conjunctions were the most frequently Tweeted words.
-However, words like "the", "at", and "in", do not give us context to what the Members of Congress are Tweeting and thinking about.
-To overcome this, we used Spacy's natural language process to extract only adjectives, nouns, propernouns, verbs and adverbs.
+A second barrier we faced was that the most frequently tweeted words were primarily prepositions, interjections, and conjunctions, such as "the", "at", and "in".
+However, these words do not really give us context as to what the Members of Congress are tweeting and thinking about, and do not offer evidence supporting or opposing our hypothesis.
+To overcome this, we used Spacy's natural language process to extract only adjectives, nouns, proper-nouns, verbs and adverbs.
 Furthermore, to group past tense, plurals, and similar variables of the same word we used the lemma to extract only the base word.
 For example, "history", "historical", and "histories" would all be grouped into  "history".
+This would ensure we capture the concepts focused and thoughts expressed by the Members, rather than the particular word used.

 <pre><code>exclude_words = ["rt", "amp"]</code></pre>

-It is important to note that we decided to exclude "rt" because , while it would give us interesting information on how mant times a congressperson re-tweeted in a month, our project only focuses on the individual words of the Tweet.
+It is important to note that we decided to exclude "rt" because , while it may provide interesting information on the frequency of retweeting in a given month, our project's scope is limited only to the individual words in tweets.

-4. Group and count keywords per user and list all of their Tweets
+4. Group and count keywords per user and list all of their tweets

 <pre><code>def add_word_count(row):
     word_freq = Counter(row["key_word_list"])